Apollo vs ZoomInfo: B2B Sales Intelligence Compared (2026)

 Key Features

-- 100M+ business professional profiles: Deep coverage of contact, company, and technographic data
+- Deep, verified profiles: ~100M+ business professional profiles with extensive contact, company, and technographic detail

-- Buyer intent data: Powered by Bombora partnership, tracks online research behavior
+- Buyer intent data: Powered by a Bombora partnership, tracking online research behavior at a granular level

-- Conversation intelligence: Call recording and analysis via Chorus
+- Conversation intelligence: Call recording and analysis through Chorus

-- Workflow automation: Trigger-based lead routing and task creation
+- Workflow automation: Trigger-based lead routing, task creation, and enrichment pipelines

 | Feature | Apollo.io | ZoomInfo |